 Both the Linux distros provide a versatile way to update the application and upgrade the system into the latest release.
 Ubuntu has a software updater utility tool that checks the most recent app and system image release with just a single click.

 Linux Mint also provides a software updater for its app update and distro release upgrade.
 Moreover, you can also update the installed Linux software through a distro-specific software center in Ubuntu and Linux Mint.

 Every six months, Ubuntu releases a new version, and after every two years, It releases an LTS – Long Term Support version.
 Its LTS supports five years for desktop and server systems.
 So you understand now that the Ubuntu system release cycle is scheduled.
 However, Linux Mint has not planned; instead, it provides a new version after a few months when Ubuntu releases an LTS version.

 Canonical is a great company and has made significant efforts to push its Ubuntu into corporate or business usage.
 The company is immensely successful in this sector.
 In this tech world, many servers are running Linux, and Ubuntu bites a large part of it.
 Moreover, many governmental authorities, including China, are converting their official system to either Linux or Ubuntu.
 Furthermore, Ubuntu could convince the PC manufacturer to pre-load its system onto desktops and laptops.

 Recommended Post: Debian vs. Ubuntu: Top 15 Things To Know Before Choosing the Best One

 On the other hand, Linux Mint is more aimed at enthusiasts.
-Apparently, Linux Mint has not taken any endeavor to push its system into the corporate or business world.
+Apparently, Linux Mint has not endeavored to push its system into the corporate or business world.
 However, Linux Mint is polished and capable of replacing any OS or distros for any users.

 14. Gaming Experience